 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to mercaptopurine or thioguanine, or if you have ever been treated with mercaptopurine or thioguanine (Tabloid®) and the medicines did not work.
-You should not use mercaptopurine if you are pregnant.
+You should not use this medicine if you have had an allergic reaction to mercaptopurine or thioguanine, or if you have been treated with mercaptopurine or thioguanine and did not work well.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine